liam-wiltshire/talks/learning/content.md

 ???

+- Just as scaffolding is removed as a building is completed, support should be reduced and removed as knowledge is built.
 - While you might not have someone assessing your progress and providing direct assistance, consider how different learning resources are useful at different stages of learning:
 - Watching and Copying a YouTube tutorial step-by-step might be useful the first time, but watching and copying the same tutortial 10 times won't add any further benifit - at that point finding resources that 'deep dive' into specific parts of the process that allow you to understand the underlying knowledge, to eventually be able to apply it in different situations will produce better outcomes.